-The College of Graduate Studies was founded in 2009 and offers graduate programs in integrated pharmaceutical medicine, public health, health-system pharmacy administration, medical ethics and the humanities, modern anatomical sciences, anesthesiologist assistant, and leadership in health systems science, As well as graduate certificates in medical ethics and humanities; health research; and public health.
+The College of Graduate Studies was founded in 2009 and offers graduate programs in basic and translational biomedicine, public health, medical ethics and the humanities, foundations of medicine, anesthesiologist assistant, leadership in health systems science, and global health and innovation.
+As well as graduate certificates in global health, medical ethics and humanities, health research; and public health.

 The College of Graduate Studies provides support to students who are pursuing graduate-level degrees at Northeast Ohio Medical University (NEOMED) and in partnership with other Ohio universities.